-- Total Population Register
+- 1) the Total Population Register,

-- 2) Population and Housing Censuses
+- 2) the Population and Housing Censuses,

-- 3) the Real Estate Tax Assessment Register
+- 3) the Real Estate Tax Assessment Register,

-- Education Register
+- 4) the Education Register,

-- 5) Labour Force Surveys
+- 5) the Labour Force Surveys,

-- 6) Business Register
+- 6) the Business Register,

-- 7) Foreign Trade Register
+- 7) the Foreign Trade Register,

-- 8) Income and Wealth Register
+- 8) the Register of Income and Wealth,

-- 9) Employment Register
+- 9) the Employment Register,

-- 10) Value Added Tax Register

-- 11) Register of Income Statements

-- 12) Occupational Register

-- 13) Register of Living Conditions Surveys

-- 14) Agricultural Register kept by the Swedish Board of Agriculture

-- 15 Register of Criminal Convictions kept by the National Council for Crime Prevention

-- 16) Vehicle Statistics Register kept by Transport Analysis, and

-- 17) Register of Integration Studies Data.
+- 10) the Value Added Tax Register, - 11) the Statement of Earnings Register, - 12) the Occupational Register; - 13) the Register of Living Conditions Surveys, - 14) the Agricultural Register kept by the Swedish Board of Agriculture - 15) the Register of Criminal Convictions kept by the National Council for Crime Prevention, - 16) the Vehicle Statistics Register kept by Transport Analysis, and - 17) the Register of Integration Studies Data.
 Ordinance (2010:157).